What Lies Beneath…

 Haudenosaunee leaders met with the Dutch, and formed the first agreement between settlers and indigenous peoples anywhere in the world: the Two Row Wampum.

 Nearly two centuries later, after many more settlers had arrived, and many treaties had already been breached, the “thirteen fires” as the colonists were called by the Haudenosaunee Confederacy, were caught up with the notion of “freedom” - a notion largely foreign to Europe at the time.
-They turned to their neighbors for help in forming their own government.
+The colonists turned to their indigenous neighbors, friends, hosts, and collaborators for help in forming their own government on this land.

 Perhaps not understood by the pre-Revolutionary War colonists at the time,